Welcome to the 2017 ACC Calgary Section Photo Contest or…

 It’s time once again for our annual photo contest.

-For 2016 it will be the status quo for entries…sooner or later everyone will have it figured out and then we’ll change it :).
+For 2017 it will be the status quo for entries…sooner or later everyone will have it figured out and then we’ll change it :).
 We will NOT be having a category for short mountain video this year.
-Instead we invite anyone to bring along an interesting mountain type video and we will play them all prior to starting the show.
-Please bring your videos on a MEMORY STICK.
+Though, feel free to send one in and we can start the evening off with a ‘best of’ mini film night.

 Please review the entry rules carefully; paying particular attention to the “how to get the pictures to us” part.
 Basically we ask that all submissions be emailed in a full resolution jpeg or similar digital format.
 Please email each category you are entering separately and include the category in the subject line of the email.
-Also, all photos submitted must follow the “PhotographersName_PhotoTitle_Category” naming convention.
+Also, all photos submitted must follow the “PhotographersName_PhotoTitle_Category” naming convention (see categories detailed below).
 Entries can be sent to email@example.com,

-The DEADLINE FOR ENTRIES IS FRIDAY NOVEMBER 20th.
+The DEADLINE FOR ENTRIES IS FRIDAY NOVEMBER 24th.
 This deadline is FINAL because the judging will take place the following weekend and there is time required for collating and organizing.
-If you have a Trophy from the 2015 contest please contact Robin Owens (firstname.lastname@example.org) to arrange for the safe return of your trophy.
+If you have a Trophy from the 2016 contest please email firstname.lastname@example.org to arrange for the safe return of your trophy.

 Rules: PLEASE READ